NGC 1000

-NGC 1000 is an elliptical galaxy located in the constellation of Andromeda.
-It was discovered on December 9, 1871 by Édouard Jean-Marie Stephan.
-It is the 1,000th object classified by the New General Catalogue.
+NGC 1000 is an elliptical galaxy located in the northern constellation of Andromeda.
+It was discovered on December 9, 1871 by French astronomer Édouard Jean-Marie Stephan.
+It is the 1,000th object included in the New General Catalogue.

+NGC 1000 has an apparent visual magnitude of 15.6 and an angular size of 0.8±× arcminute.
+It is located at a distance of 59.82 Mpc from the Milky Way.